-Biologically sourced evidence is packaged in order to be sent to the crime laboratory.
+Evidence of biological origin is packaged in order to be sent to the crime laboratory.
 The evidence is handled in a way that prevents any loss, substitution or changes in the evidence (for example, contamination) between the time the evidence is removed from the crime scene and the time it is received by the crime laboratory.
-It is prohibited to pack biologically sourced evidence in plastic bags!
+It is prohibited to pack evidence of biological origin in plastic bags!
 Dry blood traces are closed by clean pieces of paper or material that is sewed on or tied to an object.
-It is forbidden to outline the blood traces with pencils, paints, ink, chalk, etc., because such exposure of chemicals can possibly cause changes in the research object.
+It is forbidden to outline the blood traces with pencils, paints, ink, chalk, because such exposure of chemicals can possibly cause changes in the research object.
 It is necessary to keep physical evidence with blood traces in a dark dry place.
-Objects that supposedly carry biologically sourced evidence are separately packaged in paper envelopes or boxes.
-Each paper bag must contain the following information: name of object, whom it belongs to, place and time of seizure, investigator's signature and date.
+Objects that supposedly carry evidence of biological origin are separately packaged in paper envelopes or boxes.
+Each paper bag must contain the following information: name of object, who it belongs to, place and time of collection, investigator's signature and date.